-Taking advantage of the Climate Mayors Electric Vehicle Purchasing Collaborative's leasing options allows savings to be passed along to your department.
-For more information regarding purchasing through the Climate Mayors EV Purchasing Collaborative, please refer to the Purchasing Process section of this guide.
-The Climate Mayors EV Purchasing Collaborative webpage detailing their leasing model can be viewed here.
+The Climate Mayors Electric Vehicle Purchasing Collaborative's leasing options allow savings to be passed along to your department.
+For more information regarding purchasing through the Climate Mayors EV Purchasing Collaborative, please refer to the Purchasing Process section of this guide or this webpage.

-The U.S. Department of Energy provides a search tool that hosts a database of all Federal and State Laws and Incentives.
+The U.S. Department of Energy has a database of all Federal and State Laws and Incentives.
 This can be used to look for both federal and Pennsylvania specific incentives by fuel type.
-The example shown below shows federal incentives for EVs.
+The example below shows federal incentives for EVs.
 This tool is useful to see the most up to date information for both funding and laws/regulations regarding alternative fuel vehicles.